top of page

 I routinely help clients:

-• disable unnecessary AI auto-drafting features
+Disable unnecessary AI auto-drafting features.

-• turn off integrations that don’t align with policy
+Turn off integrations that don’t align with policy.

-• guide staff on when NOT to use AI tools
+Guide staff on when NOT to use AI tools.

 This is not anti-AI.
 It’s pro-safety, pro-strategy, and pro-purpose.
+As I often tell clients:

 “Good leadership is not about using every tool you’re given.
 Good leadership is about knowing which tools serve you—and which don’t.”

+Slow adoption is still adoption.
 Thoughtful adoption is the safest kind.

 A Framework for Clarity Before AI